mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ### Communication matters

 You may have deduced that this conflict wasn't really about the code.
-The code had legitimate issues, but they were clearly solvable by teammates who were able to communicate effectively.
+The code had legitimate issues, but they were clearly solvable by teammates who could communicate effectively.

 It was an unpleasant experience, but one I'm glad for in retrospect.
-It caused me to reevaluate my approach to reviews and identify areas I could improve.
+It caused me to reevaluate my approach to reviews and identify areas for improvement.

 Below, I share techniques that will reduce your chances of running into a similarly undesirable outcome in your code reviews.
 I'll return to Mallory later and explain why my original techniques were backward and why Bob's were quietly brilliant.